 ECONOMIC IMPACT PAYMENTS

-The CARES Act Economic Impact payments (EIP) will not count when determining eligibility for Medicaid.
-However, twelve months after receiving the benefit any remaining money will count as a resource when determining eligibility for Non-MAGI Medicaid applicants/ recipients.
+Neither the CARES Act Economic Impact payments (EIP) nor the American Rescue Plan Act payments will count when determining eligibility for Medicaid.
+However, twelve months after receiving the benefit any remaining money will count as a resource when determining eligibility for Non-MAGI Medicaid applicants/recipients.
 Note that MAGI recipients are not subject to a resource test.

 PANDEMIC UNEMPLOYMENT COMPENSATION